cgross/angular-notify/README.md

 * `template` - Optional.
 A custom template for the UI of the message.
 * `scope` - Optional.
 A valid Angular scope object.
 The scope of the template will be created by calling `$new()` on this scope.
 * `position` - Optional.
 Currently `center` is the only acceptable value.
 This will calculate and apply the correct negative `margin-left` offset needed to center a fixed positioned div.
+* `container` - Optional.
+Element that contains each notification.
+Defaults to `document.body`.

 ### notify.config(Object)